btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 8e7ac41e6e2a        btcpayserver_bitcoind               10%               560.5MiB / 3.853GiB   14.20%              4.17
 ```

 Then your hosting provider might throttle your CPU.
-Please make sure your host support high use of CPU for extended period of time.
+Please make sure your host supports the high use of CPU for an extended period.

-If they don't allow it, shutdown your server until they stop throttling you.
+If they don't allow it, shut down your server until they stop throttling you.
 Then you can limit the CPU via docker, and restart the server:

 ```
 docker update btcpayserver_bitcoind --cpus ".8"